 Accommodation: Basic tea house accommodation is available on the Everest base camp route.
 Hotels in Namche are quite luxurious, otherwise, you will be staying in a small local guest house.
 Read about the details in our article here.

 Food: Thankfully, food is not something you need to worry about during this trek.
 All national and international cuisine is available for the trekkers.
 Read the full article here.

 Shopping: The last shops you find during the Everest base camp trek is in Lukla and Namche.
 Even at these places, there are no branded clothes and personal items you can buy.
 Beyond that, you will not be able to buy any personal items.
 So, everything needed for 12 day Everest base camp trek should be carried from Kathmandu itself.
 The last ATM is available in Namche only.

 Other: Thankfully, electricity, hot shower, and Wi-Fi in the Everest base camp trek is easily available and it’s not a big deal now.

 Which Route Is Best For Everest Base Camp?

 Your Everest route determines the Everest base camp difficulty one faces during the trek.
 The 12 days classic Everest base camp route via Lukla, Namche, Lobuche, and Gorakshep is the easiest one.
 Another route via Bandara to Phakding to Everest base camp (skipping the Lukla flight) is long and difficult.
-Similarly, the Gokyo Valley trek and Everest three-pass trek are highly channeling.
+Similarly, the Gokyo Valley trek and Everest three-pass trek are highly channelling.

 If you are a newbie, go from the classic Everest base camp route as mentioned here in the Everest base camp map.
 Another route is recommended only for experienced trekkers and climbers.

-Do not travel on a new route Solo.
+Do not travel on a new route, Solo.
 There’s the risk of theft, robbery, and wild-animal attacks.
 A solo trek to Everest is only recommended from the standard EBC route.